mzahana/indoor-nav-at-risclab/mocap-interface-to-pixhawk-via-ros.md

 * ODROID that its connected to Pixhawk via serial interface, with mavros installed as described below.
 It also should be connected to the WiFi router

+* Pixhawk with PX4 firmware, using LPE estimator. **NOTE**: EKF2 estimator does not support MOCAP yet.

 ## Setup

 * On the Linux machine, clone the `optitrack` ROS package